hazarjast/multi_room_audio_rtk8821cu/README.md

 Once rebooted,  use 'alsamixer; to ensure levels for 'PCM', 'Line', and 'Master' are turned up and any 'auto-mute' feature is deactivated.
 From there we can use iPeng on iOS or iPadOS (cost: $8.99 USD) to control LMServer.

-##Thanks
+## Acknowledgements
-Shout out to **morrownr** for his excellent Realtek 8821cu driver repository which is the cornerstone of this project!
+Shout out to **morrownr** for his excellent Realtek 8821cu driver repository which is the cornerstone of this project.
+Also, thanks to all the great folks that continue to develop and support Logitech Media Server (Squeezebox Server) and especially **michaelherger** who continues to make Spotify integration possible with LMS